 Stay calm and sit down with him

-This is a suggestion of my dog trainer and it has worked very well for me and Baloo.
+This is a suggestion of my puppy trainer and it has worked very well for me and Baloo.
 She explained that dogs (or puppies even more so) can’t really feel where their body starts or ends when they’re being super excited.
 They can’t control their body anymore because they don’t feel it.

 That’s why she suggested to sit down with him, being veeeery calm, and just hold him by the shoulders.
 It’s best to not even say anything, just sit and hold him.
 It doesn’t need to be a hard grip, just hold him softly and wait until he’s sitting or lying down.